yash-8923/chat-app-simple/README.md

 # React Native Sample App by Chatify

-This is a reference application showcasing the integration of [Chatify's React Native UI Kit](https://www.cometchat.com/docs/v4/react-native-uikit/overview) in React Native.
-It offers developers practical examples for incorporating real-time messaging, as well as voice and video calling functionalities, into their React Native-based applications.
+This is a mobile app in React Native.
+It shows practical examples for implementing real-time messaging in their React Native-based applications.
 <table>
   <tr>
     <td valign="center" style="text-align: center">